mastra-ai/template-pdf-questions/README.md

 ### "Failed to download PDF"

-- Verify the PDF URL is accessible
+- Verify the PDF URL is accessible and publicly available
 - Check network connectivity
 - Ensure the URL points to a valid PDF file
+- Some servers may require authentication or have restrictions

 ### "No text could be extracted"

 - The PDF might be password-protected
 - Very large PDFs might take longer to process
 - Scanned PDFs without embedded text won't work (rare with modern PDFs)

+### "Context length exceeded" or Token Limit Errors

+- **Solution**: Use a smaller PDF file (under ~5-10 pages)
+- **Automatic Truncation**: The tool automatically uses only the first 4000 characters for very large documents
+- **Helpful Errors**: Clear messages guide you to use smaller PDFs when needed

 ## What Makes This Template Special